Why my saddle with the System X? Because it will move and flex with the movement of the horse.

 To be most effective the palpation must be done and noted both before and after the horse is ridden.

 Then again a couple days later after hard riding, because we all have likely experienced that ‘second day after’ soreness.
 Horses are no different.
+Visit my YouTube Channel to see the videos about Palapting Your Horse.

 Over the years riders have compensated for the issues they have found with all forms of pads and shims among the most popular of solutions.